Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.MongoDb/README.md

 You can additionally add the following parameters:

-- `mongoClientFactory`: A factory method to provide `MongoClient` instance.
+- `clientFactory`: A factory method to provide `MongoClient` instance.
-- `mongoDatabaseNameFactory`: A factory method to provide database name.
+- `databaseNameFactory`: A factory method to provide database name.
 - `name`: The health check name.
 The default is `mongodb`.
 - `failureStatus`: The `HealthStatus` that should be reported when the health check fails.
 Default is `HealthStatus.Unhealthy`.
 - `tags`: A list of tags that can be used to filter sets of health checks.